Gurudutt-Goswami/Spotfire-JS-Jquery/README.md

 # Spotfire-JS-Jquery

   1.To get the exact output as that of the following mentioned screenshot only use Tibco Spotfire Textarea.
   2.This repository contains html,JS & Jquery scripts for use within the Tibco Spotfire textarea.
 Feel free to play with it to create to something more productive.
   3.Most of the following screenshots have a lot of animations in them which you will find once you will replicate them in Tibco Spotfire.

-### Airline Circle Screenshot
+### Airline Circle
 ![Airline Circle](https://user-images.githubusercontent.com/86184439/122722877-de7fb600-d28f-11eb-86eb-95104d2be4a3.PNG)

 ### Box Toggle